-Inside your private homes and among your family you will and may continue to handle these situations in the same way you always have.
+Inside your private home and among your family you will and may continue to handle these situations in the same way you always have.
 After all, these people will love you no matter what, so you can let your guard down without embarrassment.
 Realize, however, that children take their cues from the adults in their lives, so you may want to establish some guidelines and lead by example as early in their lives as possible.

 What to Do

-When in the company of friends, associates or strangers it is best to ignore any obvious flatulence.
-This would include belching and/or burping.
+When in the company of friends, associates, or strangers it is best to ignore any obvious flatulence.
+This would include belching or burping.
 Most people know to say excuse me if they burp or belch loudly, but passing gas has more of a stigma and is a little trickier to navigate.
 If someone has passed gas and the smell is overwhelming, you need not mention it or comment.
 If you are unable to stand the smell or feel you may embarrass the person any more than he or she already is, then excuse yourself from the room for a moment, breathe some fresh air, and compose yourself before returning.